MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterFileServerRole.md

 that isn't automatically supplied by your DHCP settings, and the storage volume or volumes that the clustered file server should use.

+> [!NOTE]
-Note: This cmdlet cannot be run remotely without Credential Security Service Provider (CredSSP) authentication on the server computer.
+> This cmdlet cannot be run remotely without Credential Security Service Provider (CredSSP)
+> authentication on the server computer.

 ## EXAMPLES